San-Vibe-Coding-2025/colours-matter/README.md

 A powerful, pluggable JavaScript theming tool that dynamically manages CSS variables through remote API integration.
 Built with modern web standards and designed for seamless integration with any CSS framework.

+# IMPORTANT: NO FALLBACKS FOR COLOUR CHANGES

+**MUST NOT add fallback to the implementation of the colour changes.
+If the API fails, log in console but NEVER, EVER use a fallback to change the colours.**

 ## 🆕 Recent Updates (v1.1)

 - ☑️ **Text Contrast Rules**: Proper white/dark text contrast on all background colors for WCAG compliance